cheehannyu/Flexiscoot/README.md

 #### Assumptions
 1. All flight data is to be taken from Scoot's database/API. logic.py may be converted into an adminfee() function that simply returns the admin fee as calculated. adminfee() will take in necessary arguments from user input that determines whether a name or flight change is being requested
 2. In the sample datasets, it is assumed that there is only 1 flight per destination.
 In reality, this is will be circumvented by using an index for each flight instead.
+3. In the sample datasets, it is assumed that all flights are equally 20 days away from takeoff when change is made.
+The length of time till takeoff is accounted for within logic.py